piyushtyagi/URLShortener_GO/README.md

 # URLShortener_GO
 Learning project in Go.
-Its a URL shortener
+Its a URL shortener.